stolostron/capacity-planning/benchmark/benchmark-acm2.9.md

 Prepare TWO ACM 2.9 environments, each has 1 hub + 2 managed clusters, follow the testing steps in [acm-workload](https://github.com/haoqing0110/acm-workload/blob/main/README.md) to deploy workload and get resource usage of each agent.

-Will finally get 4 groups data of managed cluster resource usage, each group contains 4 use cases (idle, creating 10 applications, creating 6 config polies and creating 100 manifestworks).
-Calculate the average as the result.
+We will finally get 4 groups of data on managed cluster resource usage, each group contains 4 use cases (idle, creating 10 applications, creating 6 config policies, and creating 100 manifestworks).
+Calculate the average as a result.

 ## Benchmark

+**_Note_**
+- Each addon below can be turned on/off on demand, curate which addon(s) to leverage, to control the footprint.
+- The original metrics are collected at https://drive.google.com/drive/folders/1jkUGD0mkYq4ibqYN2IK9mqougb8ZuW4g.

 **CPU usage (millicore) of each agent**